allegory-software/allegory-sdk/MAKING-WIDGETS.md

-This can be counter-intuitive because it is very tempting to use the convert function as a sort of "firewall" that transforms or rejects invalid values in order to avoid putting the widget in an invalid state, and sometimes that's not possible.
+This can be counter-intuitive because it is very tempting to use the convert function as a sort of "firewall" that transforms or rejects invalid values in order to avoid putting the widget in an invalid state.

+Hidden dependencies between properties can happen in other ways too.
+One common case is when two properties change the same thing in a widget, so the property that is set last wins.

+Another case is when setting a property results in changing another property.
+Properties should really only be changed by the widget as the result of user interaction.

+An easy way to avoid falling into all of those traps is doing all the updating of the widget in one place, namely in an update callback.
+The downside to that is that the callback is asynchronous (it's called on the next frame), so you don't have immediate access to the updated DOM of the widget after you change a property.
+This forces a conceptual separation between what's considered the "model" of the widget (which should be updated immediately) and what's considered the "view" (which is updated in the next frame).
+Of course you can always just make your own update function that you call directly inside property setters to avoid the async issue and still solve the property dependency issue.

+Another problem with updating everything in one place is that now you have to figure out how to do the minimum amount of changes in the DOM given the new model.
+This is basically why DOM diff'ing was invented, as a general solution.
+My take on it is that it's not necessary in most situations.
+Our element `set()` method already does a limited form of diff'ing, and even that is rarely used.
+Our most complex widgets like the grid or the infinite calendar are canvas-drawn so there's no DOM to diff there to begin with.
+In all other cases, using update flags to signal partial updates should be enough.

-So orthogonal properties are a bit more work, but the advantage is a widget in which changing multiple properties in any order will get the same result.
+So orthogonal properties are a bit more work, but the result is a widget in which changing properties in any order will get to the same result.

-> An alternative to having orthogonal properties with possibly invalid values would be a way to have batch updates (seting multiple properties at once) in order to get the widget between valid states, but the API for that is more complicated, it would be harder to make an object inspector that way, etc.

 ## Canvas-drawn widgets